javalin/website/_posts/tutorials/community/2022-03-25-serving-protobuf-with-javalin.md

 <strong>33.8 milliseconds and 59 bytes!</strong> Wow!

-That's a bit over 6 times faster and a little more than 1/3 the size of our JSON response!
+That's a bit over 6 times faster and roughly 1/3 the size of our JSON response!

 ## Conclusion
 That's it, you now have a basic understanding of protobuf and how it can be used within the context of a RESTful API.

 ## Further Exploration
-So we know protobuf is capable of providing a much smaller footprint than regular JSON but here's where things get complicated.
+We now know protobuf is capable of providing a much smaller footprint than regular JSON but here's where things get complicated.
 What if our JSON payloads were compressed?
 With modern compression like Brotli, it's possible that we could shrink our JSON string-based payloads simply and efficiently.

 Examining how compression affects response times and payload sizes is outside the scope of this tutorial but could be useful in making a decision about how to serialize data in your applications.
 For some light reading and some basic protobuf vs JSON benchmarks, check out [this article](https://nilsmagnus.github.io/post/proto-json-sizes/).